KubeRocketCI/docs/versioned_docs/version-3.10/user-guide/tekton-pipelines.md

 ## Prerequisites

-Before executing pipelines, ensure that the project is onboarded to the KubeRocketCI platform and that the relevant branches are properly configured..
+Before executing pipelines, ensure that the project is onboarded to the KubeRocketCI platform and that the relevant branches are properly configured.

 ## Pipeline Types in the Platform